Caddo County Woman Expected To Plead Guilty To Murdering 4-Year-Old

-One of two co-defendants charged and accused in the murder of a 4-year-old Caddo County girl will head to court Wednesday.
+One of two codefendants charged with murdering a 4-year-old Caddo County girl will head to court Wednesday.

 In a blind agreement, Alysia Adams is expected to plead guilty to first-degree murder.

-Back in January 2023, the case made national headlines as thousands came together in a desperate search for Athena Brownfield.
-The search was triggered after a mailman found her sister, 5, wandering alone near their home in Cyril.
+Back in January 2023 the case made national headlines as thousand came together in a desperate search for Athena Brownfield.
+The search was triggered after a mail carrier found her sister, 5, wandering alone near their home in Cyril.

 “Start saying Athena and look at every area we can see,” said a woman who volunteered in the search.